ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Abstract wording improvement
 - IETF is change controller rather than IESG for IANA registrations
 - Change "Indicate" to "Indcates"
+- Refer to RFC 9334 instead of RATS.Arch and make ref normative
 --- contributor

 Many thanks to the following contributors to draft versions of this